danhhong/khmer_lunar_date/README.md

 ---

-## 🙏 Sponsored by Hun Wannak
+## 🙏 Sponsored by Hun Vannak

-> This open-source project is proudly sponsored by **Hun Wannak**, who supports the preservation of Khmer heritage through technology and innovation.
+> This open-source project is proudly sponsored by **Hun Vannak**, who supports the preservation of Khmer heritage through technology and innovation.

 ---